 Gender and geographical diversity in the editorial board of the Journal of International Business Studies

-A revised version of this white paper was published in AIB Insights.
+A revised version of the 2011 version of this white paper was published in AIB Insights.

 - Harzing, A.W.; Metz, I. (2011) Gender and geographical diversity in the editorial board of the Journal of International Business Studies, AIB Insights, vol. 11, no. 3, pp. 3-7.

 This white paper shows that, over the years, the editorial board of the Journal of International Business Studies (JIBS) has steadily increased in terms of both geographic and gender diversity.
 We also show that editors have a very significant impact on the level of diversity of the editorial board.
 With nearly every newly appointed editor, both geographic and gender diversity increased.
 However, it appears that non-traditional editorial board membership needs to be actively monitored if it is not to slip back to traditionally low levels.
 We draw two general conclusions from our case study.
 First, diversity and increasing journal reputation can coincide.
 Second, instituting a rotating editorship might benefit geographic and gender diversity.

 Keywords: editorial boards, gender diversity, geographic diversity, international business